xanschwarz/API-Code-Quiz/README.md

 # API-Code-Quiz
-This repository contains the work to create a coding quiz app.
+This repository is a work in progress to create a web app with a timed coding quiz that saves and displays high scores.
+At time of writing there is substantial work to be done.